Leela: [kicks him into a pit of deadly animals]

 - The alternate universe counterpart of Dio from Steel Ball Run, Diego Brando, did something rather similar — marrying an old rich woman and then (presumably) offing her in order to secure her fortune.
 Unlike Dio, Diego apparently got away with this with no real negative impact on his career.

-- The Lucky Luke comic The Inheritance of Rantanplan has the guard dog Rantanplan inherit a fortune from a former convict, who also decided to make Joe Dalton next in line.
+- Lucky Luke: The Inheritance of Rantanplan has the guard dog Rantanplan inherit a fortune from a former convict, who also decided to make Joe Dalton next in line.
 The Dalton brothers promptly escape and Luke spends most of the book protecting Rantanplan from murder attempts, until the former convict is found still alive.

-- In Violine, Muller and Marushka have Francois' parents murdered by the doctor to get the house from Francois.
+- Violine: Muller and Marushka have Francois' parents murdered by the doctor to get the house from Francois.
 This puts Francois and his daughter Violine as the last persons standing in their way.

-- Wonder Woman: A story in Issue #43 features a villain planning to kill his relatives for their family's fortune.
+- Wonder Woman (1942): A story in Issue #43 features a villain planning to kill his relatives for their family's fortune.

 - 8 Women: Marcel's fortune and who inherits it is brought up as a possible motive for the murderer.
 The main reason Gaby is suspected is that she's the inheritor.
 She didn't do it, though.

-- Invoked in the made-for-TV movie Amos, in which Amos finds himself in a retirement home from hell.
+- Amos: Invoked.
+Amos finds himself in a retirement home from hell.
 Seeing no escape, Amos changes the beneficiary on his insurance policy to head nurse Daisy, then aggravates her brutal orderly into beating him into bed.
 When Amos is found dead the next morning, an autopsy reveals a lethal dose of sedatives in his system; Daisy is arrested for first-degree murder, as the policy change was dated the night before.

-- Its Gender Flip Double Jeopardy uses this too, with the wrongly accused wife being accused of killing her husband for his life insurance.
+- Double Jeopardy (a Gender Flip of The Fugitive) uses this too, with the wrongly accused wife being accused of killing her husband for his life insurance.

-- The Mexican movie El miedo no anda en burro (Fear Doesn't Ride a Donkey), starring "la India Maria," has this as its central plot.
-When the matriarch of a wealthy family dies, her greedy relatives kick out the titular Maria, who had been working as a maid, and was the matriarch's only friend, and they forced her to take the old lady's beloved little dog with her.
+- El miedo no anda en burro ("Fear Doesn't Ride a Donkey"), starring "la India Maria," has this as its central plot.
+When the matriarch of a wealthy family dies, her greedy relatives kick out Maria, who had been working as a maid, and was the matriarch's only friend, and they forced her to take the old lady's beloved little dog with her.
 At the will reading, the lawyer states that the matriarch's estate and money will go to her dog, and Maria will act as its regent, leaving the relatives with nothing.
 The rest of the movie centers on the relatives trying to scare Maria to death so that they can get hold of the dog.

 - Turns up a lot in the works of Agatha Christie.